 In addition, the stock market in general, Nasdaq and pharmaceutical companies in particular have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.
+The trading price of our common stock is, and is likely to continue to be, volatile.
+For example, from September 24, 2021, the date of the closing of the Business Combination, to June 30, 2022, our closing stock price ranged from \$1.73 to \$16.42 per share.
 Broad market and industry factors may negatively affect the market price of our securities, regardless of our actual operating performance.
-In the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock.
+As a result of this volatility, our stockholders may not be able to sell their common stock at or above the prices at which they purchased their shares.
+Moreover, in the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock.
 Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources from our business.